mattoi/frambo-backend-study/spring-boot/README.md

 For learning purposes, I tried to do as much manual work as possible so I understand how things work without relying on too many abstractions.
 This includes using JDBC over JPA or CrudRepository, and manually writing the API docs instead of using SpringDoc.

+As for the tests and why they're incomplete, I initially created some unit tests for the repository layer because I didn't know about the usefulness of a service layer.
+And by the time I finished the controller methods, I skipped straight to implementing the service layer instead of writing integration tests for the API calls.
+So that's why, for the moment being, there are only a handful of unit tests, most of them not working, and no integration tests.
+That's the next thing I'll fix.

 ## How To Run This Application

 Requirements: